 What is a contingency plan?

-How to develop contingency plans
+How to write a contingency plan

 1. Identify the risks

 As you're brainstorming, involve individuals from other teams to ensure you’re preparing for risks to your entire organization and not just your department.
-In Lucidchart, you could start a mind map to capture and organize everyone’s ideas in real time.

 2. Prioritize the risks

-3. Create contingency plans
+3. Develop contingency plans

 4. Maintain the plan